|Josiah Sicad of Lakas ng Trip

 “I remember leaning my body forward slowly, leaning forward just a little bit, and before I knew it, gravity was doing all the work, and I was falling and falling fast, with the most amazing, exhilarating feeling EVER.
 It wasn’t like riding a roller coaster that made your stomach turn and churn with G forces, it was just… free falling, and this will probably sound cheesy and silly but I recall thinking “FREEDOM!” as I fell fast.”
 Take the leap with Daene here.

 If jumping is not your cup of tea, why don’t you emulate the reigning travel maverick, Journeying James?
 This is a guy who sleeps on hammocks under the moon and goes on a 100-day journey around the Philippine archipelago with only a few coins in his pocket and small backpack to boot.

-“Yes, it’s a !
+“Yes, it’s a leap of faith!
 The most sacrificial and challenging thing I did all my life.
 I’m not getting younger so I did it even if I’m not sponsored by a company or individual- yes, an indie-traveler.
 As of this writing, I’m almost half-way there, The trip is life-changing, eye-opening, back-aching and feet-abusing but most satisfying.”
 Read more about Jame’s undertaking here.

 Or try to be like Aleah, the ultimate independent woman, travelling alone to countries many of us only read in books.
 Not only does she weave her sharp-witted optimism into her travel stories that make us want to join her or be her, but also she encourages reluctant travelers to pursue their dream destinations.
 Work for it, like she did, and you’ll never ever regret the sacrifices you’ve made.